On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 The author is aware of two constructions realizing $E_8$.
 The first has been communicated to the author by Motoo Tange and uses Kirby calculus.
 The second appears in the author's work with Golla \cite{golla-scaduto}, and uses the topology of rational cuspidal curves. \end{proof}

 The proof of Theorem \ref{thm:genus2} only uses input from instanton theory and some algebra.
+It is now clear that Heegaard Floer $d$-invariants were not necessary to prove Theorem \ref{thm:genus1}: starting from Theorem \ref{thm:genus2}, the extra input is our computation $f_8(\Gamma_{12})\geqslant 2$ from the previous section, and the constraint for $f_8(\mathcal{L})$ given in Corollary \ref{cor:link}.\\

-Some of the work may be supplemented by the $d$-invariant, as done in Section \ref{sec:dinv} for Theorem \ref{thm:genus1}.
+On the other hand, some of the work in proving Theorem \ref{thm:genus2} may be supplemented by the $d$-invariant, as done in the previous section for Theorem \ref{thm:genus1}.
 Combining work of Ni and Wu \cite[Prop.1.6]{niwu} and Rasmussen \cite[Thm.2.3]{rasmussen} gives the inequalities

 where $Y$ is $+1$ surgery on the knot $K$.
 If $g_4(K)=2$, then as in the case $g_4(K)=1$, the only possible non-diagonal definite lattices that can occur, up to diagonal summands, are the 14 listed in Table \ref{tab:table1}.
-Using Corollary \ref{cor:link} and Lemma \ref{lemma:indecomp}, of those 14 only $E_8$, $D_{12}=\Gamma_{12}$, $A_{15}$ and $O_{23}$ can possibly occur.
-We then only need to compute $f_4(A_{15}), f_4(O_{23})\geqslant 2$, both of which are short computations contained in the proof of Lemma \ref{lemma:f4}.
-Alternatively, we may just as easily compute $f_2(A_{15}),f_2(O_{23})\geqslant 3$.
+Using Corollary \ref{cor:link} and Lemma \ref{lemma:indecomp}, of those 14 only $E_8$, $D_{12}=\Gamma_{12}$, $A_{15}$ and $O_{23}$ can occur.
+As already listed in the proof of Theorem \ref{thm:genus1} of the previous section, we have $f_4(A_{15}), f_4(O_{23})\geqslant 2$, both of which are special cases of the computations in the proof of Lemma \ref{lemma:f4}.